MOVIES LIKE TITANIC

 If you’re in the mood for watching one of the greatest love stories (and movies) ever made, then you’ll want to watch the iconic Old-Hollywood film Casablanca.
 Like Titanic, it’s an epic romance with award-winning performances, famous dialogue everyone quotes, and a timeless movie you can watch repeatedly.

 When Rick Blaine, a cynical nightclub owner in Casablanca, discovers his ex is in town with her war-hero husband trying to escape the Germans, he must choose between his love for Ilsa and the greater good amid a war.

 Based on the award-winning novel by Charles Frazier, Cold Mountain is an epic war romance about a Southern soldier who deserts the Confederate Army and then treks back home to his sweetheart, Ada.

 If you want to watch a love story with fantastic chemistry between actors (like Kate and Leo), Jude Law and Nicole Kidman have some of the best chemistry I’ve seen!

 While a tragic love story, the romance will stay with you long after it’s over.
 Plus, you won’t want to miss Renee Zellweger’s Oscar-winning performance for Best Supporting Actress.
 She’s simply brilliant.

-Content Note: Rated R for violence and sexuality.
+Content Note: Rated R for violence, nudity, and explicit sensuality.

 #11 Crouching Tiger, Hidden Dragon (2000)